Photo Credit: Ulay with Marina Abramovic, The Artist is Present (2010)

 Although many have disputed this as actual art, people from all over the globe flew in to wait as long as sixteen hours to experience Abramovic’s intense gaze.
 Art or not?
 She left it up to her subject to make that decision.
 Her silence and stare forced the person to live in the moment.
 The reactions to Abramovic were varied.
 Some people frowned, smiled or cried without explanation.
 However after three months, 750 hours, eight hours per day, and six days per week, she built rapport with each and every one of these spectators by giving them an unforgettable experience.

-That is because Marina Abramovic was able to build rapport with thousands of people without saying one word.
+Marina Abramovic was able to build rapport with thousands of people without saying one word.

 For more tips to build rapport, watch Dan Stewart’s webinar, The Magic of Instant Rapport.
 In this webinar, Dan not only demonstrates using each of his five approaches for building rapport, he also dives into the psychology behind them.
 For more sales tips, be sure to tune into Dan’s next webinar, or pre-order his Seriously Happy book!